benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 ### Wrap-up

-You should now have a functioning, minimal python/C++ package that is set-up to unit test both the python and C++ code.
-In part 2, we'll learn how to auto-generate documentation for the mixed-language code base presented here.
+You should now have a functioning, minimal python/C++ package that is set up to unit test both the python and C++ code.
+In my next blog post, we'll learn how to auto-generate documentation for the mixed-language code base presented here.